TESTS & RESULTS

 Should you wish to opt out of receiving blood test results via text message you can submit an econsult via our website to request your test results

-For patients who do not have a mobile number, please contact the surgery on 020 8678 5420 to check your results.
+For patients who do not have a mobile number or internet access, please contact the surgery on 020 8678 5420 to check your results.